redis-field-engineering/dynatrace-activegate-for-redis-enterprise/README.md

 ![Active/Active Dashboard](docs/active_active_dashboard.png)

-To enable filtering on the database dashboard above, you will need to manually tag the device as the current API does not allow us to do this automatically.
+To enable filtering on the database dashboards above, you will need to manually tag the device because the current API does not allow us to do this automatically.

-Go to Technologies -> ActiveGate RedisEnterprise Clusters -> CLUSTER and add the RedisEnterpriseDatabase tag
+Go to Technologies -> ActiveGate RedisEnterprise Clusters -> CLUSTER.
+Then add the RedisEnterpriseDatabase tag.

 ![Tags for Database Dashboard](docs/adding_tags.png)

-To install the dashboards save the JSON files above and select Import dashboards from the dashboards page.
+To install the dashboards, save the JSON files above.
+Then import them by clicking *Import dashboards* from the dashboards page.

-### Monitoring Guide
+### Monitoring guide

-Included is a example [monitoring guide for Redis Enterprise](docs/RedisEnterpriseSoftwareMonitoringGuide.pdf).
-It includes suggestions for KPIs to monitor and offers a sample runbook.
+This repository includes a [monitoring guide for Redis Enterprise](docs/RedisEnterpriseSoftwareMonitoringGuide.pdf).
+You should review this guide to better understand the Redis Enterprise KPIs and know what metrics to alert on.

-### Troubleshooting Guide
+### Troubleshooting guide

-[Plugin Troubleshooting Guide](docs/TroubleShootingGuide.md) provides tips and tricks to troubleshoot your installation.
+If you need help troubleshooting your plugin installtion, refer to this repository's [plugin troubleshooting guide](docs/TroubleShootingGuide.md).

+## Support

+The Dynatrace ActiveGate Redis Enterprise extension is supported by Redis, Inc. on a good faith effort basis.
+To report bugs, request features, or receive assistance, please [file an issue](https://github.com/redis-field-engineering/dynatrace-activegate-for-redis-enterprise/issues).

+## License

+The Dynatrace ActiveGate extension for Redis Enterprise is licensed under the MIT License.
+Copyright (C) 2023 Redis, Inc.